-How to get calcium on keto?
-Great sources for calcium that are keto-friendly include seeds (poppy, sesame, and chia) cheeses, canned fatty fish WITH bones, almonds, and green leafy vegetables.
+It's entirely possible to get a sufficient amount of calcium while following a keto diet.
+Excellent calcium-rich food sources also low in carbohydrates are seeds like (poppy, sesame, and chia), cheeses, canned fatty fish with bones, almonds, and green leafy vegetables.

 Keep reading further to learn what calcium is, why it's essential, signs you may be deficient, and even how much you should be trying to consume.